 Please bring any previous mammogram images with you to our appointment.
 These images may be used for comparison and are extremely helpful in determining minute changes that may have occurred in this region of the body.

-It is also recommended that before your appointment you reach out to your family and ask relatives if they too have ever been diagnosed with breast cancer, tumors or other health related issues within the chest region.
-This will help to complete a more accurate picture of your family history of breast cancer or other related diseases.
-It may help if they can pinpoint the approximate age of their diagnosis and/or any facts they can remember about their diagnosis.
+It is also recommended that you reach out to your relatives to see if they have ever been diagnosed with breast cancer, or have had tumours or other health-related issues in the chest region.
+This helps to form a more accurate picture of your family history as it relates to breast cancer or other related diseases.

-Upon arrival, you will be required to fill out a questionnaire detailing your presenting symptoms as well as your family history.
+When you arrive for your appointment, you will be required to complete a questionnaire detailing your presenting symptoms and any known family history.

-A female Radiographer will take you into the mammography room and thoroughly explain the procedure and what is required of you, including a demonstration of the equipment that will be used.
+You will change into a gown and remove any clothing on your top half.
+A radiographer will take you into the mammography room and thoroughly explain the procedure and what will be expected of you.
+This includes a demonstration of the equipment that will be used.

-A routine mammogram is performed generally in a standing position and requires at least 2 images to be taken, in different positions of each breast.
+A routine mammogram is usually performed in a standing position.
+At least two images of each breast will be taken in different positions.

 A total of 60 minutes should be sufficient to allow for your complete mammogram examination.

-A mammogram is quite a quick procedure, however we ask that you allow at least 30 minutes for the first examination.
+A mammogram is quite a quick procedure; however, you should allow at least 30 minutes for your first examination.
 This ensures that there is adequate time for a detailed explanation of the procedure to be given, changing as well as sufficient time for the images to be checked with a Radiologist to ensure that no further views are required.

 The cost of a mammogram depends on whether you meet Medicare criteria for a rebate.
-Please discuss your eligibility for a rebate with your referring doctor prior to your appointment with Qscan.
+Please discuss your eligibility for a rebate with your referring doctor before you book an appointment.

-Our Customer Service Team will be able to advise you of all costs involved with your mammogram including any out of pocket cost (if relevant).
+Our customer service team will be able to advise you of all costs involved with your mammogram including any out-of-pocket costs.